|

 of Edgewood's highest hill.
 Sporadic clumps of coyote brush, California

-coffeeberry, poison oak, toyon, and gooseberry line Serpentine Loop Trail.
+coffeeberry, poison oak, toyon, and gooseberry line the trail.

 Park staff has been mowing the grassland, an attempt to contain a yellow